adityashah6/ReactWebapp/README.md

 We also wanted a site that had loose coupling, modularity, and separation of concerns.
 This meant that we also added some features of the Layered Model to achieve these requirements.

+The microservices used in this app include:
+ - Inventory microservice: Using Firestore as a backend database to store all items in stock (T-Shirts, Pants, Shorts, Shoes).
+And read each item onto the webpage to sell to users
+ - Cart microservice: For every item added to cart by the user, it gets stored into their cart, and calculates the total price (US Dollars) they must pay before checking out
+ - Checkout microservice: Confirms users' purchase from items in their Cart.

 ## Integration of Microservice

 The use of the Client-Server model can be seen whenever a user clicks on any tab.